brucefan1983/NEP_CPU/README.md

   * `PyNEP`: https://github.com/bigd4/PyNEP
   * `calorine`: https://gitlab.com/materials-modeling/calorine

 * `NEP_CPU` is not designed for large-scale atomistic simulations.
-For this purpose, `GPUMD` is the better choice.

-* Particularly, the per-atom virial as produced by `NEP_CPU` is **NOT suitable for computing the per-atom heat current**.
+Particularly, the per-atom virial as produced by `NEP_CPU` is **NOT suitable for computing the per-atom heat current**.
+For large-scale simulations and heat current calculations, `GPUMD` is the better choice.